knpuniversity/symfony4/sfcasts/uploads/flysystem-defensive.md

 # Flysystem: Streaming & Defensive Coding

-There are a few minor problems with our new `Flysystem` integration that I want to clean up before they bit us!
+There are a few minor problems with our new `Flysystem` integration.
+Let's clean them up before they bite us!

 ## Streaming

-The first issue is that using `file_get_contents()` eats memory: it reads the entire contents of the file into PHP's memory.
-That might not be a huge deal for tiny files, but it *could* be a big deal if you start uploading bigger stuff.
+The first is that using `file_get_contents()` eats memory: it reads the entire contents of the file into PHP's memory.
+That's not a huge deal for tiny files, but it *could* be a big deal if you start uploading bigger stuff.
 And, it's just not necessary.